paoloricciuti/uri-template-matcher/README.md

 ## RFC 6570 Compliance

-This library implements URI Template matching based on RFC 6570 with support for:
+This library implements URI Template matching and expansion based on RFC 6570 with support for:

 - **Level 1**: Simple string expansion
 - **Level 2**: Reserved string expansion (`+`) and fragment expansion (`#`)